vitorialira92/ClassManagement/README.md

 ![Spring](https://img.shields.io/badge/spring-%236DB33F.svg?style=for-the-badge&logo=spring&logoColor=white)
 ![Swagger](https://img.shields.io/badge/-Swagger-%23Clojure?style=for-the-badge&logo=swagger&logoColor=white)
 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)&nbsp;<br><br>
-This project is an API built using **Java, Java Spring Boot, Flyway Migrations, MySQL as the database, Java Mail Sender for e-mail sending, and Spring Security for authentication control.**
+This project is an API built using **Java, Java Spring Boot, MySQL as the database, Java Mail Sender for e-mail sending, Swagger for documentation, and Spring Security for authentication control.**

 The API simulates the functionality of a college system for the management of classes and students.
+An admin must register a student's information and, right after, the student will get an email with their registration number, which will be their login, and then they can go and create a password.
+After that, they can enroll to any class that is in a semester on registration period.
+They might be denied to enroll in a class, the reasons can be: the class is already full or the registration period is over.
+They can also delete a registration to a class if the semester is on registration period, if not, they can drop the class.
+They can also update their non-crucial information, see classes available for enrollment and see all the classes they are enrolled in.

-Users can register themselves into the app, and logged-in students can enroll themselves in a class and cancel their enrollment or drop the class, depending on the date they cancel it.
-For every change a student does, they will get and email informing whatever change they made.
-And after enrollment period finishes, they will get and email with all the classes they are enrolled in.
-Admins can create semesters and classes, and register students.
+Every time they enroll in a class or delete their enrollment in a class, they get an email informing.
+Also, once the registration period for a semester ends, all students that are enrolled in a class this semester will get an email with information on the classes they are enrolled in.
+Once they are deactivated, they can no longer enroll to classes.

+An admin should maintain import information in the system.
+They are responsible for inserting new students to the system, deactivating a student, changing a student status once the semester ends, creating new semesters, creating new classrooms and updating them, if needed.

 ## Table of Contents